greg-raven/Uncommon-Sense/_posts/2011-12-22-tyranny-of-the-masses.md

 ---
-title: 'Tyranny of the masses'
+title: "Tyranny of the masses"
 layout: post
 categories:
 - democracy